Close

 Meeting your casualty assistance officer

-Shortly after you’ve been notified of your loved one’s status, you’ll receive a phone call from your casualty assistance officer to arrange a visit, unless your casualty assistance officer is the one who notified you of your loved one’s status.
-The officer will do the following:
+Shortly after you’ve been notified of your service member’s status, you’ll receive a phone call from your casualty assistance officer to arrange a visit, unless they are the one who notified you of the situation.
+The officer will:

-• Ask if you have immediate concerns
+• Ask if you have immediate concerns.

-• Confirm your mailing address
+• Confirm your mailing address.

 Follow-up visits

-Your casualty assistance officer will schedule a follow-up visit soon after the initial visit and will continue to schedule as many follow-up visits as necessary.
-Depending on your branch of service, you may also meet with a mortuary affairs officer.
+Your casualty assistance officer will schedule a follow-up visit soon after the initial visit and will continue to schedule as many visits as necessary.
+Depending on your service member’s branch of service, you may also meet with a mortuary affairs officer.
 During these meetings, you will discuss payment of the death gratuity, preparation for the funeral, any honors due to your loved one and any questions you may have.